Graveyard

 The graveyard is, in the end, a buyer's tool.
 Three things it should change about how you evaluate AI products:

 Assume disappearance is the base rate, not the exception.
-With 40% of deaths arriving as a silently dropped domain, "will I get a heads-up before this tool goes away" is the wrong question.
+With 53% of outright deaths arriving as a silently dropped domain, "will I get a heads-up before this tool goes away" is the wrong question.
 Build an exit plan — data export, a fallback option — into any AI tool you come to depend on, especially the small ones.

 Treat acquisition as an ending, too.
-A 38% acquisition share means a product you adopt has a real chance of being bought and folded into something else within a couple of years.
+A 54% acquisition share means a product you adopt has a real chance of being bought and folded into something else within a couple of years.
 That is not necessarily bad, but it is a change you should price in for anything mission-critical.

 Weight the category.
 A new entrant in developer tools, image generation, or content writing is launching into the most heavily populated wing of the graveyard.
 The product can still be excellent — but the category's track record says durability is the thing to scrutinize hardest.
 Our editorial review methodology leans on exactly these signals, and the Top 100 AI Tools is our running answer to which products have cleared the bar.